PurpleBored/Methy-The-Discord-Bot/README.md

 E:Still on the "Bot" tab, on the right of the bot's icon, click "Copy" to copy the token to your clipboard.
 F:Paste your token to the .env file
 # To  do all that you will Probably need a IDE i Recomend VS cause its light weight and beginer friendly
+Here is a tutoiral to how to install VS
+A:Go to the download website https://code.visualstudio.com/
+B:Press the Download button
+C:after it downlaod open the setup and proced with instaltion
 # If you spot any issues or you have problems with it contact me on my email niko@femboy.clik or Create a issue on github